learn-co-students/ruby-objects-has-many-through-lab-v-000/README.md

 **The `Genre` model:**

-* A genre should be initilized with a name and an empty `@songs` array.
+* A genre should be initialized with a name and an empty `@songs` array.
-* The `Genre` class needs an instance method, `#add_song`, that takes in an argument of a song and adds that song to the genre's collcection of songs.
+* The `Genre` class needs an instance method, `#add_song`, that takes in an argument of a song and adds that song to the genre's collection of songs.
 Now you can use the `Genre#add_song` method in the `Song` class' initialize method to tell the genre that it owns the given song.
 * The `Genre` class needs an instance method, `#songs`, that returns the `@songs` array.
 * The `Genre` class needs an instance method, `#artists`, that iterates over the genre's collection of songs and collects the artist that owns each song.